H3llKa1ser/B00t2R00t/Privilege Escalation/Linux/APT repository.md

 ### BONUS!

-### Apt configuration files directory: /etc/apt/sources.list.d/
+### Apt configuration files directory: /etc/apt/sources.list.d/ (Check for any files that might contain places that are package repositories for the package manager to pull from)